It’s in the pipeline

 Recently we were asked what we did in Fairbanks and realised that the answer was ‘not much’.
 Although we visited the town twice (once on the way up, once on the way back South) we didn’t really take in any of the tourist attractions.
 We skipped the hot springs.
 Forgot to go look at the bison.
 Missed the museum.
 And accidentally overlooked the sunken plane.

-See also Ancient ruins and the sounds of the apocalypse
+See also Into the mouth of the serpent

 We’ll probably have to go back one day, sorry Fairbanks!